Stories: The Collected Short Fiction by Helen Garner

 Postcards from Surfers is from the 1970s and is an Australian classic.
 A woman flies up to Coolangatta to stay with her parents and her aunt on the Gold Coast, back when the developers couldn’t sell apartments in their brand new high rises.
 The woman’s backstory is told in a series of postcards to a former lover named Philip.
 Reading between the lines, I didn’t think the narrator was over Philip…

 Little Helen’s Sunday Afternoon also has an autobiographical feel.
 Little Helen is a fish out of water, too young to understand her mother and aunt’s conversation and humor.
-After being sent to play with her cousin Noah, Little Helen will probably be scarred forever after being shown horrific photos of maimed and deformed children.
+After being sent to play with her cousin Noah, Little Helen was probably mentally scarred forever after being shown horrific photos of maimed and deformed children.

 The narrator in The Life of Art tells little stories about her friend which together make a whole story.
 The following one made me laugh, because it is true!